A Legacy of Caring

 Today, the day after her passing, a part of me is sad to no longer have her company, and to hold her hand.
 But in all honesty, my heart is filled with immense pride and joy as I reflect upon her meaningful life that touched so many people.
 I mourn, but I also celebrate.

 You can also help me celebrate my mother’s life.
 Don’t offer me your condolences.
 Offer the world your caring.
 Do something as simple as calling a friend or family member and making them feel loved, or something bigger, like giving a less fortunate person, a helping hand, your time, or your charity.

-It will bring me great joy to hear about your acts of caring in the comments.
+It will bring me great joy to hear about your acts of caring.

 Be in peace, Mummy.
 Your legacy lives on.